 - Add the spinach.
 Cook for an additional 2 minutes.
 Remove the cooked vegetables from the skillet and set aside.

-- In a mixing bowl, whisk the eggs, milk, half of the cheese, and salt and pepper to taste.
+- Whisk the eggs, milk, half of the cheese, and salt and pepper in a mixing bowl to taste.

 - Pour the egg mixture into the pie crust.
 Top with the remainder of the shredded cheese.

 - Bake for 40–45 minutes or until the eggs are cooked throughout.

 - 1 tbsp. olive oil

 - 2 cups chicken broth